 Gertie: “I ran home from school the day Pat came home.
 In those days, they used to keep the mums and babies for 10 days before they would release them.”

 Benna: “Pat was a cry-baby.
 He cried and cried.
 Mum would tell Gertie to get on the rocker with him to calm him down.

-“We shifted to Wainui because Dad had a job offer, with more money, from his brother-in-law but it didn’t work out and he got day work from the farmers around us.”
+“We shifted to Waitui because Dad had a job offer with more money, 10 shillings a week, from his brother-in-law but it didn’t work out and he got day work from the farmers around us.”

 Gertie: “We were there for about 10 years, because I finished school in Waitui, and so did Joe.”